 This melange of flavors reminds me of peanut butter cup, making it an ideal serve instead of dessert.
 Alternatively, you can also use it as an ingredient in a creative cocktail.

 Sheep Dog is owned and produced by Sazerac.
 Of all the products on our list, I found Sheep Dog to be the most savory.
 It still has enough sweetness to it, just like the other brands.
 Yet, the flavor and balance of sweet and savory are slightly better.

 A touch of salt and peppery notes make it a great option for everyone who isn't a fan of overly sweet-flavored whiskies.
 You even get a hint of classic whiskey notes in the spirit.
 Nevertheless, it still is no alternative to actual whiskey and you won't get any notes of wood, smoke, or heat.

 The sweetness of this one makes it great on the rocks or in desserts.
 Try it drizzled over fresh pancakes, waffles, or ice cream.

 Produced by: Universal Brands

-Overall, it's an affordable option for a sweet version of Peanut Butter Whiskey.
+Overall, it's not the best in the category, but at this low price point, Blind Squirrel is an affordable option for everyone new to Peanut Butter Whiskey.
 So if you like Skrewball and are looking for a budget-friendly alternative, give this one a go.